 section_migration_status which will be one of

-"complete".
+"completed".
 This will be a temporary field that will be removed about one month after all projects in Asana have been migrated and should not be considered a permanently supported addition to the API, so integrations using this attribute should be built to handle its absence.
 Board-view projects will appear to have already migrated and will have this field set to

-"complete".
+"completed".
 The presence of this field will not be controlled by our deprecations framework.